williamleif/socialsent/README.md

 SocialSent is a package for inducing and analyzing domain-specific sentiment lexicons.
 A number of state-of-the-art algorithms are included, including SentProp (URL REMOVED) and Densifier (http://www.cis.lmu.de/~sascha/Ultradense/).
+SentProp is optimal for use with domain-specific corpora and modest vocabulary sizes (5000-10000 words), while Densifier is very fast, scales, and works well with embeddings constructed from massive domain-general corpora.
 A detailed description of the SentProp algorithm, as will as descriptions of other baselines in the SocialSent package is provided in (URL REMOVED).

 The package also includes a set of pre-induced domain-specific lexicons for 150 years of historical English as well as for 250 online communities from reddit.